Nikkei rises above 9,000 on U.S. easing expectations

 By Ayai Tomisawa

-TOKYO, Sept 1 Japan's Nikkei average rose on Thursday to clear 9,000 for the first time in two weeks, helped by expectations of more easing by the Federal Reserve and Chinese data, but further gains are seen limited ahead of U.S. economic figures.
+TOKYO, Sept 1 Japan's Nikkei average rose on Thursday to clear 9,000 for the first time in two weeks, helped by expectations of more easing from the Federal Reserve and by Chinese data but further gains are likely to be limited ahead of U.S. data this week.

-Chinese manufacturing data released in the morning was mostly in line with expectations, lifting U.S. stock futures and pushing the Nikkei to its sixth straight day of gains.
+Chinese manufacturing data released in the morning came in mostly line with expectations, lifting U.S. stock futures and pushing the Nikkei to its sixth straight day of gains.

-Analysts said although buying may slow in the coming days as investors want to see important U.S. economic indicators, there are signs that risk appetite is returning, such as recent strength in U.S. stock markets.
+"The China PMI data gave some immediate relief to the market, but the U.S. data, particularly the employment numbers, are still to come," said Yutaka Shiraki, senior equity strategist at Mitsubishi UFJ Morgan Stanley Securities.

-"The fact that the Dow has gained for four straight days is a big change," said Eiji Kinouchi, chief technical analyst at Daiwa Securities Capital Markets.
+U.S. non-manufacturing data from the Institute for Supply Management and U.S. nonfarm payroll data will be released on Thursday and Friday, respectively.
+These will provide clues as to the strength of the U.S. economy and the likelihood of more Fed steps.

 "There is still a 'reality check' that stocks were oversold in August and we're seeing some rebalancing.
 At least we are unlikely to see the kind of hedge fund redemptions we saw in August," said Koichi Ogawa, chief portfolio manager at Daiwa SB Investments.

-U.S. non-manufacturing data from the Institute for Supply Management and U.S. nonfarm payroll data will be released on Thursday and Friday, respectively.
-These will provide clues to the strength of the U.S. economy and the likelihood of more steps by the Federal Reserve.
+"The fact that the Dow has gained for four straight days is a big change," said Eiji Kinouchi, chief technical analysts at Daiwa Securities Capital Markets.

-Fed Chairman Ben Bernanke, at an annual conference in Wyoming last week, said the U.S. central bank's scheduled meeting in September would run for two days instead of the planned one to mull options for additional monetary stimulus.
+Kinouchi said risk appetite would likely continue to rise, noting that in the year after the 2008 collapse of Bear Stearns there were four occasions when the Dow Jones Industrial Average had gained for four or more consecutive days and each time, risk appetite had risen.

-Sony Corp rose 2.0 percent to 1,698 yen, after dropping 1.8 percent on Wednesday following a brokerage downgrade.
-The rise came despite bad reviews for its newly launched tablet computers with investors buying on dips, helped by positive sentiment in the overall market.
+Sony Corp rose 1.9 percent to 1,697 yen, after dropping 1.8 percent on Wednesday following a brokerage downgrade.
+The rise came despite bad reviews for its newly launched tablet computers as investors bought on dips, helped by positive sentiment in the overall market.

 Steelmakers' shares also outperformed after the Nikkei business daily said the yen's rise and lower resource prices will likely lessen their raw materials costs.